What if I said all you need to do is let yourself exist?

 Um, hello, I’m already here reading this.
 How am I not existing?

 Listen.
 We are not taught anything about our brains.
-As we grow, we learn to change or avoid pieces of ourselves because that’s what everyone does.
-We try to shrink and reshape ourselves to be normal, and although we fail at fitting in, we succeed in minimizing our selves.
-As the years pass we lose any connection to who we are in the world.
-Eventually we can’t tell the difference between our voice and everyone else’s.
+As we grow we learn to change or avoid pieces of ourselves to be likable.
+We try to shrink and reshape.
+Although we often fail at fitting in we succeed in withering the root that connects us to ourselves.
+As the years pass we lose any ability to tell the difference between our voice and everyone else’s.
 We are shadows of ourselves.

-We think we have no control and that life just happens because that’s what we’re told.
+We end up believing we have no control and that life just happens.
 This belief contributes to our disconnection.
-We focus on the voice we think we should have while muffling our true one.
-We let ourselves wilt inside like a neglected house plant, because as women, we are raised with expectations that put us in conflict with ourselves from our first breath.
-We are a society obsessed with being validated by others, and we put ourselves on pause until we achieve it.
+We practice a voice we think we should have and muzzle our truth.
+We let ourselves wilt inside like a neglected house plant.
+As women we are raised with expectations that put us in conflict with ourselves from our first breath.
+It drains us because we keep searching for a solution that doesn’t exist.
+We are a society obsessed with validation from others.
+We mistake it for true self-actualization.

 This is how most of us reach adulthood without existing.
 We don’t know how to be.